-With its leafy boulevards, birdsong, oleander and cactus, Merano feels like you've stumbled into a valley Shangri-La.
-Long lauded for its sunny microclimate, this poignantly pretty town (and one-time Tyrolean capital) was a Habsburg-era spa, the hot destination of its day, favoured by the Austrian royals, Freud, Kafka and Pound.
+With its leafy boulevards, birdsong, oleanders and cacti, Merano feels like you've stumbled into a valley Shangri-La.
+Long lauded for its sunny microclimate, this poignantly pretty town (and one-time Tyrolean capital) was a Habsburg-era spa and the hot destination of its day, favoured by the Austrian royals, Freud, Kafka and Pound.

 Val Badia & Alpe di Fanes

 For centuries potent Ladin legends have resonated across this mystical landscape, which inspired the fantasies of JRR Tolkien.
 Not surprisingly, the Badia valley and the adjoining high plains of Fanes are often touted as one of the most evocative places in the Dolomites.
 Since 1980 they have been protected as part of the Parco Naturale di Fanes-Sennes-Braies.